-Office of the Prosecuting Attorney 930 Tacoma Avenue South, Raom 946 Tacoma, WA 98402-2171 Main Office (253) 798-7400 1
+Office of the Prosecuting Attorney 930 Tecums Avenue South, Room 946 Tacoms, WA 98402-2171 Main Office (253) 798-7400 12/02/2009 13:52 FAX

+Residents at a house located in the 3800 block of East Superior Street drove to the Seattle Police precinct office and reported that they had been contacted by Maurice Clemmons, who is known to them.
 Clemmons had telephoned them and said he needed a place to stay, and they initially agreed to allow him to stay with them.
 Clemmons told the residents he was armed with a gun, which concerned them.
 The residents then contacted Letrecia Nelson who informed them that Clemmons had shot some police officers in Tacoma and he himself had been wounded.
 The East Superior Street residents vacated their house before Clemmons arrived and they drove to the police precinct and reported this information.